 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Arid Lands, South Australian Murray-Darling Basin, South East

 AVH map: SA distribution map (external link)

 Erect to decumbent perennial, often slightly woody at base with slender stems to 30 cm long, sparsely covered in short hairs.
 Leaves in whorls of 5 or 6, linear to 12 mm long and 1 mm wide; acute to short-acuminate often with a short point; glabrous except for short hairs on margins and midrib on lower surface, margins flat to recurved.
-Inflorescences terminal or in upper axillary clusters with 1–3 white flowers, slightly shorter than or longer than leaves.
-Corolla 2–3 mm long on male flowers and 3 mm long on females; corolla tube slightly shorter than lobes.
+Inflorescences terminal or in upper axillary clusters with 1-3 white flowers, slightly shorter than or longer than leaves.
+Corolla to 3 mm long on male flowers and 3 mm long on females; corolla tube slightly shorter than lobes.
 Flowering from September to November.
 Fruits are blackish-brown globular to reniform fruit, deeply lobed and rugose.
 Seeds are green to brown reniform or concave seed to 1.5 mm long and 1.1 mm wide, with a wrinkled surface.

 Seed collection and propagation

 Collect seeds between October and December.
 Collect maturing fruits by picking off the clusters that are fat and turning brown or break off stems with numerous fruit clusters.
 Place the fruits in a tray and leave to dry for one to two weeks.
 Then rub the fruits with a rubber bung to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.